Large Language Model Sourcing: A Survey: Sourcing from Training Data

-These methods can potentially combine the strengths of other approaches while being more computationally efficient once the influence prediction model is trained.
-They also allow for more flexible definitions of influence by incorporating domain knowledge into the feature engineering process.
-However, the effectiveness of this approach depends on the quality and representativeness of the subset used for training the influence model, and it may struggle to capture very complex or rare influence patterns.
+These methods can leverage strengths of other approaches while remaining efficient once the influence model is trained.
+They also allow flexible influence definitions via domain-informed feature engineering.
+However, their effectiveness depends on the quality and representativeness of the training subset and may be limited in capturing complex or rare influence patterns.

-\textbf{Proxy-Based Scalability Modeling for Training Data Sourcing.} This approach builds on the insight that influence signals can be efficiently modeled through smaller surrogate systems.
-Yu et al.~\cite{yu2024mates} introduce the MATES framework, which employs a small data influence model to continuously track the evolving data preferences of a pretraining model and dynamically select the most effective training data.
+\textbf{Proxy-Based Scalability Modeling.} This approach builds on the insight that influence signals can be efficiently modeled through smaller surrogate systems.
+Yu et al.~\cite{yu2024mates} introduce the MATES framework, which employs a small data influence model to continuously track the evolving data preferences of a pre-training model and dynamically select the most effective training data.
 By fine-tuning a lightweight proxy model to approximate locally probed oracle influences, MATES enables model-aware data selection that significantly reduces computational costs while maintaining performance fidelity.
 Chang et al.~\cite{chang2024scalable} show that gradient-based influence methods, properly adapted, can retrieve influential training examples in an 8B-parameter LLM over 160B tokens.
 Subsequent work has further shown that influence estimates computed from smaller proxy models are highly correlated with those derived from larger target models~\cite{khaddaj2025smalltolargegeneralizationdatainfluences}, validating the transferable nature of influence signals across scales.
 Together, these findings demonstrate that proxy-based modeling provides a scalable and efficient path toward large-scale training data attribution, although its accuracy ultimately depends on the strength and stability of the correlation between proxy and target model behaviors across architectures and training configurations.